 As well as setting these stretching, industry-leading targets, we also appointed an independent panel to monitor progress and make sure we, and our partners, met our commitments.

 Community initiatives have always been part of our development projects but, at Westgate, they have been more extensive than ever and are already paying dividends.

-Around 1,000 jobs were created during construction and, when complete, we expect the new centre to employ more than 3,000 people – a significant boost to the local economy.
+Around 1,000 jobs were created during construction and we expect the new centre to employ more than 3,500 people – a significant boost to the local economy.

 To make people aware of the potential opportunities, we launched initiatives to encourage them to consider a retail career.
 Just one example was our engagement with local sixth forms and colleges to launch the Made in Oxford challenge.
-Students from Oxford Academy, St Gregory the Great School and City of Oxford College were set an Apprentice-style challenge to create a new product for a pop-up shop that will be launched in the new shopping centre.
-The winners, who designed handcrafted canvas tote bags, will sell to the public when Westgate opens.
+Students from Oxford Academy, St Gregory the Great School and City of Oxford College were set an Apprentice-style challenge to create a new product for a pop-up shop that would be launched in the new shopping centre.
+The winning product - handcrafted canvas tote bags - are on sale at Westgate.

 Landsec has also partnered closely with local charities like Aspire Oxford, which works with ex-offenders, the long-term unemployed and those who have been homeless in the past.
 With our support, Aspire is running two pre-employment programmes in construction.
-Candidates learn construction skills and find roles on our Westgate site, or with our construction partners on other sites.
-We’ve planned further programmes in customer service – due for launch next year – so Westgate can have a long-term impact on employment once it’s open for business.
+Candidates learn construction skills and can then find roles either on our Westgate site, or with our construction partners on other sites.

 Chief Operating Officer (Employment & Partnerships), Aspire Oxford

 Opening up a cycling city